 Salt & Pepper, to taste

-Mix in half amount of each turmeric, cumin, coriander seed, and garam masala.
+Mix in half amount of each curry powder, turmeric, cumin, coriander seed, and garam masala.
 Stir to incorporate fat with spices and turn heat to med/low.
 Add lentils and stir for two minutes to coat with oil and spices.

 Stir in the hot bagaar – Carefully – The hot oil will splatter.
 Add the green onions and cilantro and stir thoroughly to combine.